Strawberry Swirl Cheesecake

 Make sure they sit out at room temperature until no longer cold to the touch.

-To warm up eggs, place them in a warm bowl of water and let sit for about 15 minutes or until no longer cold to the touch.
+To warm up eggs quickly, place them in a warm bowl of water and let sit for about 15 minutes or until no longer cold to the touch.

 More Cheesecake Recipes

-Enjoyed this strawberry swirl cheesecake recipe?
-Here are more berry cheesecake recipes you can make:
+Enjoyed this cheesecake recipe with strawberry swirl?
+Here are more cheesecake recipes you can make:

 - 6 tablespoons unsalted butter, melted